Image Alt Text

 • Total Transaction Value (TTV) equals the gross annual turnover of the entity applying.
 If your entity has multiple selling locations then the TTV is the gross annual turnover of all locations under the single entity's ABN.

-10. Can I be an ATAS participant if my business is not registered, incorporated or domiciled in Australia?
+10. Can I be an ATIA participant if my business is not registered, incorporated or domiciled in Australia?

-No, ATAS accreditation is only available to Australian registered businesses, incorporated or domiciled in Australia.
+No, ATIA accreditation is only available to Australian registered businesses, incorporated or domiciled in Australia.

 11. My details have changed.
 What should I do?